-One time while I was reading the old testament, I found it amazing how most people’s lives were documented in just a few paragraphs are less.
+One time while I was reading the Old Testament, I found it amazing how most people’s lives were documented in just a few paragraphs or less.
 Reading a few chapters meant going through hundreds of years of history.
 That experience reminded me that only a few things will be remembered about us when we die.
 Those things will likely be the things we’ve focused on during our lives.
 In the story of Jesus’ visit to Martha and Mary, there is a similar lesson; focus on what really matters.

 It’s interesting that the story says that “Martha was distracted by the big dinner she was preparing” (Luke 28:40 NLT).
 Surely eating is important, but in this story, the bible says she was distracted.
 Martha was missing the most important part of having Jesus as a guest.
 The part that Mary discovered; “listening to what he taught” (Luke 10:39 NLT).